noahnkr/portfolio-site/public/posts/linear-regression.md

 \end{align*}
 $$

-We also compute the gradient of the loss with respect to the bias $b$:
+We also compute the gradient of the loss with respect to $b$:

 $$
 \begin{align*}